-If you embark on this heritage career you'll work within central government to provide advice and information on buildings of national and historical importance.
+You'll work within central government to provide advice and information on buildings of national and historical importance.

-You'll work with listed buildings such as churches, windmills, lighthouses and residential properties and report and advise on structures and areas of special historic, architectural or artistic interest.
+You'll work with listed buildings such as churches, windmills, lighthouses and residential properties, and report and advise on structures and areas of special historic, architectural or artistic interest.

 Find out about the salary of a historic building inspector.

 Curiosity, enthusiasm, passion and an interest in the museum sector, coupled with strong communication and teaching skills are vital for a career as a museum education officer.

 You'll aim to deliver high quality programmes of learning and participation and ensure that the collections in a museum act as a learning resource for all ages.
 You'll need at least an undergraduate degree to secure a job.
 Subjects such as education, community education, history, museum studies, cultural studies and archaeology may give you an advantage.

 Where you hope to work may have an influence on your degree, for example, a qualification in fine art or visual art may be useful for the V&A Museum, a science and technology degree for the Science Museum, and an English literature degree for the Brontë Parsonage Museum in Haworth.